cartesi/creepts-game/machine/README.md

 ## Running Tests

+The emulator can be executed by having it installed locally or by using a pre-built Docker image for more convenience.

+### Running locally

 Make sure your environment variables are set so the machine-emulator and its dependencies can be found.
 In your development environment, go to the machine-emulator directory and type